johannschopplich/pdfjs-serverless/README.md

 A redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) as a single bundle for edge and serverless runtimes, like Cloudflare Workers.
 Use it as a drop-in replacement for `pdfjs-dist` to parse PDF documents and extract text content – no extra dependencies needed.

-The whole export is about 1.6 MB (minified).
+The whole export is about 1.6 MB (minified) and ships the complete PDF.js type declarations.

 ## Installation

-Run the following command to add `pdfjs-serverless` to your project.

 ```bash
 # pnpm